 Your provider will tell you what you should and should not do when you go home.
 This will often include:

-- Avoid lifting anything over 10 pounds for 4 weeks, or until told that you can.
+- Avoid lifting anything over 10 pounds for 4 weeks, or until you are told that you can.

-- No climbing and/or strenuous activity for 4-6 weeks, or until told that you can.
+- No climbing and/or strenuous activity for 4-6 weeks, or until you are told that you can.

-- Do not submerge your incision in a tub or other body of water until told that you can.
+- Do not let your incision go under water in a tub or other body of water until you are told that you can.

 - Change your diet as instructed; you may be asked to eat a low-residue diet for 4 weeks after surgery.